Shanti9000/Password-Manager/README.md

 # Password-Manager
-Created a simple Python Password Manager that is able to create a password as well as encrypt the password for you.
+A simple yet secure password manager built in Python using the cryptography library's Fernet symmetric encryption.
+This tool allows you to securely store and retrieve passwords for different websites/services.